Adams River (British Columbia)

-The Adams River is a tributary to the Thompson and Fraser Rivers in British Columbia, Canada.
+Adams River is a tributary to the Thompson and Fraser Rivers in British Columbia, Canada.
 Beginning in the Monashee Mountains to the north, the Upper Adams River flows mainly southward and eventually reaches Adams Lake.
 The Lower Adams River begins at the southern end of the lake and flows into the extreme western end of Shuswap Lake.
 The river is one of the most important sockeye salmon breeding areas in North America.
 The run occurs in mid-October and can bring millions of fish to a concentrated area near the river mouth.
 Excavations of Secwepemc villages on the river have shown a long tradition of habitation and salmon fishing in the area.
 The river also served as an important transportation route for early logging operations in the watershed.

 Course

-The headwaters of the Adams are several unnamed glaciers at roughly 2000 m elevation in the north-east region of the Monashee Range of the Columbia Mountains.
+The headwaters of the Adams are several unnamed glaciers at roughly 2000 m elevation in the northern region of the Monashee Range of the Columbia Mountains.
 The upper portion of the river flows roughly south and southwest through wetlands and passes through two small lakes, Tumtum and Mica.
 It has sections of rapids and whitewater, and flows over cataracts below Tumtum Lake.
 Its flow drops by 5 m per kilometre in certain sections.
 After travelling for 94 km and entering the Shuswap Highland, it enters the northern end of Adams Lake.

-Adams Lake is roughly 72 km along its north-south axis, and reaches a maximum depth of 457 m, making it the 24th deepest lake in the world.
+Adams Lake is roughly 72 km along its north–south axis, and reaches a maximum depth of 457 m, making it the 24th deepest lake in the world.
 The Lower Adams issues from the extreme southern end of the lake and travels 11 km through a narrow valley.
 It empties into Shuswap Lake near the community of Squilax.
 From Adams Lake to the Shuswap, the Lower Adams drops 60 m in elevation.